binaryphile/rubsh/README.md

 Rubsh emulates most of this.
 Objects in rubsh have some of the ruby metadata, enough to allow inheritance and the object model to function.
-Unlike ruby, which stores individual structs of metadata corresponding to individual objects, rubsh consolidates the metadata of any given kind into a hash for all objects.
+Unlike ruby, which stores individual structs of metadata corresponding to individual objects, rubsh usually consolidates any given field of metadata into a single hash for all objects.
 For example, instead of storing the object's class in a struct for that object, the classes for all objects are stored in a hash called `__classh`.
 All internal rubsh variables start with two underscores (so the "__" namespace is reserved), and the terminal h is for "hash".
 The object's id is the index into the hash.
 As usual, hashes can only store string values, so any more complex metadata are stored in their own standalone array or hash variables with their own ids, and those ids are stored in a hash indexed by the object id.

-Some metadata are used to keep track of the existence of objects, such as the `__classesh` hash, which tracks the defined class ids.
-Because these are frequently used to test for the existence of an id, a hash is used, since a key can easily (and quickly) be tested for with the expression `[[ -z ${__classesh[$id]:-} ]]`.
+Some metadata are used to keep track of a list of objects, such as the `__classesh` hash, which tracks the defined class objects by id.
+Because it is frequently used to test for the existence of an id, a hash is used instead of an array.
+This way a key can easily (and quickly) be tested for with the `-z` and `-n` boolean operators, e.g. with `[[ -z
+${__classesh[$id]:-} ]]`.
 The value stored at the key is never used, so it is usually set to "1" arbitrarily.
 Using hash keys for this purpose should scale well.
+Additionally, an actual list of the keys can easily be generated with the expression `${!__classesh[@]}`, allowing simple for loops.

-Other object metadata hashes include:
+Basic object metadata include:

+-   `__typeh` - shortcut for the basic types of:

+      -   `class` - classes
+      -   `object` - instances of classes
+      -   `string` - string objects, as distinct from bash strings
+      -   `array` - array objects, ditto
+      -   `hash` - hash objects, ditto

--   `__typeh` - shortcut for the basic types of `class` and `object`, to optimize the number of lookups needed to determine the available metadata fields (as does ruby)
+    This is for optimizing the number of lookups needed to determine the available metadata fields (which ruby does as well)

--   `__classesh` - list of the defined class ids (values are "1")
+-   `__classh` - class of an object (by object id)

+-   `__<objectid>_varsh` - instance variables (by variable name)

+Classes include the following, in addition to the basic metadata:

--   `__superh` - superclasses of classes.
-Values are the super.
+-   `__superh` - superclass of a class object (by class id)

--   `__methodsh` - list of instance methods defined on a class (values are "1")
+-   `__methodsh` - instance methods of a class (by method name)

--   `__method_bodyh` - hash of method bodies.
-Values are eval'able strings, keys are `<classid>#<method_name>`.
+-   `__method_bodyh` - hash of method bodies (by
+    `<classid>#<method_name>`)

--   `__<id>_methodsh` - list of the defined methods for a particular class (values are "1")
+-   `__<classid>_methodsh` - instance methods of an class (by method name)

--   `__<id>_varsh` - hash of the instance variables for a class particular object.
-Values are either the values themselves (strings) or ids (arrays and hashes).
+#### Types

+The `__typeh` hash returns the type of object by the object id (class ids are just object ids as well).
+This is used to tell what other metadata is available.

+`class` and `object` have their own types.  `class` is for classes, both builtin and user-defined.  `object` is for instances of classes other than strings, arrays and hashes.
+Mostly these are user-defined objects, although there are other objects defined by rubsh, such as the top-level `self` object.

 Conclusion
 ----------